JosueSantamariaR/ITCR.DATOS1.CookTime/README.md

 # ITCR.DATOS1.CookTime
-# Go to the Wiki for documentation details.
+# Go to the Wiki for documentation details:).